 As a first-year, Vohra ran for class president and won.
 “I thought, ‘You can't score if you don't shoot.’
 That was the beginning of my involvement at F&M and such a powerful and enriching way to begin my college experience.”
 He was re-elected and serves as sophomore class president this year.

 Vohra, an intended government major, also serves as a house advisor in New College House and as political affairs director of the Pennsylvania College Democrats, following a term on F&M’s College Democrats' executive board.
-Last summer, he interned with the U.S. Secret Service and learned more about government service.
 Following the October shooting massacre in Las Vegas, Vohra gathered and then hand-delivered more than 100 letters from the F&M community to that city's first responders and police officers.

 Lerner hails from the whaling town of Cold Spring Harbor, N.Y., and intends to declare a joint major in environmental studies and psychology.
 She is an intern for the Center for the Sustainable Environment (CSE) and commits herself to green campus initiatives, from living in the sustainability house to serving as vice president of the Diplomatic Congress' Sustainability Committee and treasurer for the Environmental Action Alliance.